-The optimal expansion profile is given in Figure 4.3.2, where it can be seen that Process 2 is not installed, but Processes 1 and 3 are, where the capacity in Process 1 increases to 1 ton/year by the third year, and Process 3 increases to 1.11 ton/year by the fourth year.
+The optimal expansion profile for the nominal case is given in Figure 4.3.2, where it can be seen that Process 2 is not installed, but Processes 1 and 3 are, where the capacity in Process 1 increases to 1 ton/year by the third year, and Process 3 increases to 1.11 ton/year by the fourth year.
 The optimal system cost is -\$95 thousand, meaning that plant generates profit.

 Figure 4.3.2.
-Capacity expansion profiles for each of the processes in Example 4.3.
+Capacity expansion profiles for each of the processes in Example 2.